visit-dav/visit/src/doc/cli_manual/functions.rst

   SetWindowArea(x, y, width, height) -> integer

-x : type
+x : integer
-    Left X coordinate in screen pixels.
+    An integer that is the left X coordinate in screen pixels.

-y : type
+y : integer
-    Top Y coordinate in screen pixels.
+    An integer that is the top Y coordinate in screen pixels.

-width : type
+width : integer
-    Width of the window area in pixels.
+    An integer that is the width of the window area in pixels.

-height : type
+height : integer
-    Height of the window area in pixels.
+    An integer that is the height of the window area in pixels.

 return type : integer
     The SetWindowArea function returns 1 on success and 0 on failure.